 Meta is under governance

-Everyone knows that Facebook is currently facing investigations by governments of various countries or has been filed for investigation, and has become the target of antitrust cases.
+You may suspect it’s a copycat from its product due to high similarity to other products from competitors.
+Everyone knows that Meta is currently facing investigations by governments of various countries or has been filed for investigation, and has become the target of antitrust cases.
 Interested readers can refer to another article on my blog “Antitrust and governance faced by Chinese and American technology giants”

 Squeeze smaller rivals